2016 Year in Review

 One of the highlights of 2016 was definitely this girlfriends’ weekend in Destin, Florida.
 I mean, who am I to turn down the opportunity to collaborate and network with a group of smart and generous women that I love AND do it all at the beach???

 In February, I also attended a Carrie Underwood concert.
 SO FUN.

 And I traveled to NYC for a Survivor screening, where I met Jeff Probst!
 Such a nice guy.
 Truly down to earth, and you can tell he’s the same person off-screen as he is on.

+My most popular post in February was my Spring Wardrobe Essentials, and my discovery of Trunk Club for Women was a close second.
 Also in February, I redecorated my bedroom, and now it’s my favorite room in the house.

 In March, Cyndi and I teamed up for 27 Days of Spring Fashion, and my most popular post of the month was our kick-off post, where I styled a fatigue jacket for spring.
 My Easter Style post was a close second.